cojenco/python-storage/README.rst

     from opentelemetry.instrumentation.requests import RequestsInstrumentor
     RequestsInstrumentor().instrument(tracer_provider=tracer_provider)

-In this example all tracing data will be published to the `Google Cloud Trace`_ console.
+In this example, tracing data will be published to the `Google Cloud Trace`_ console.
 Tracing is most effective when many libraries are instrumented to provide insight over the entire lifespan of a request.
-For a list of libraries that can be instrumented, see the `OpenTelemetry Registry`_.
+For a list of libraries that can be instrumented, refer to the `OpenTelemetry Registry`_.

 .. _OpenTelemetry: https://opentelemetry.io
 .. _OpenTelemetry Registry: https://opentelemetry.io/ecosystem/registry